-Continued from The X-Files - Season 2
+Continued from The X-Files - Season 1 & 2

 The success of the previous season now allowed Lindala to hire more assistants, as his workload was increasing yet again.
-By this point, Lindala had moved into a new workship to handle the show's assorted makeup effects, and no longer using his basement!
+By this point, Lindala had moved into a new workshop to handle the show's assorted makeup effects, and no longer using his basement!

 Lindala had at least seven assistants at this point of the series, with one of them being Mike Fields who sculpted preliminary maquettes, masks and dummy props.

-One of the first tasks for Lindala's team was to make yet another design of Grey alien, for the brief glimpses of aliens running in the season's opening episodes 'The Blessing Way' and 'Paper Clip'.
-Yet again the Greys were played by child actors in masks and prosthetics.Unlike the Grey masks in 'Duane Barry' the previous season, these were given a more paler skin coloured paintjob.
+New Grey alien masks were made, yet again to be only briefly glimpsed in the episodes.
+The Greys were played by child actors in masks and prosthetics.Unlike the Grey masks seen in the previous season's 'Duane Barry', these were given a more paler skin coloured paintjob.
 The masks were reused for extras playing the hybrids in '731'.

-Much of the season's makeup effects again went to the gore, with 'Clyde Bruckman's Final Repose' requiring a heavy workload on that front!
-The episode required a sequence of Peter Boyle, as the titular Bruckman, slowly decaying in a vision of his own death.
+Much of the season's makeup effects again went to gore, with this episode requiring a heavy workload on that front!
+The script detailed a sequence of Peter Boyle, as the titular Bruckman, slowly decaying in a vision of his own death.

 Lindala was tasked with realizing the stages of Bruckman's decomposition, including several shots of the flesh falling apart.
 Lindala said in a 'Behind the Truth' featurette;'That was a really fun gag.
 We first made a dummy of Peter Boyle, painting in some marbleing and veining.
 That was then composited to the copper tubing duplicate of a ribcage that sat underneath a gelatin torso.
 And then we had six heat guns (aimed at it).
 It's a great look, as skin first starts to fall around the ribs, and then break away and peek back.'